raisercostin/jedi-io/README.md

 Scala uniform, fluent access to files, urls and other resources API.
 Fluent for java too.

 ## Features
+- HierarchicalMultimap should be case insensitive and should have operations to: add/remove from map and contains
 - integrate apache commons vfs via Locations.vfs("...")
 - UrlLocation transparently manages
   - handle redirects